 Peace-Freedom: End-the-War-Now . . .
 Both Republican and Democratic candidates in this district support the war.
 The peace and Freedom Party provides a real choice independent of pro-war parties.
-Its candidates are pledged to end the a real cnoice independent of pro-war parties.
-Its candidates are pleaged to end the war by immediate withdrawal of United States troops, leaving the Vietnamese free to decide their own destiny.
+Its candidates are pledged to end the war by immediate withdrawal of United States troops, leaving the Vietnamese free to decide their own destiny.
 I support this pledge.
 Frank Batterson: Born Thurston County, Bucoda, Washington.
-Resident Snohomish County from age six.
-Participated in lumber, pulp and paper unions, decorated veteran World War II, fifteen months prisoner in Hitler concentration camp.
+Resident Sno-homish County from age six.
+Participated in lumber, pulp and paper unions, decorated veteran World War II, fifteen months prisoner in Hiller concentration camp.
 Active in public power and senior citizen pension groups.
+Peace-Freedom: End-the-War-Now .
+Both Republican and Democratic in public power and senior citizen pension groups.